sovrynn/ecdo/README.md

 Following are the main folders of the repo along with their purpose.
 There is bound to be some overlap but I have made the categories as discrete as possible.

-1. `0-ORIGINAL-THESIS`: A container for Ethical Skeptic's original ECDO thesis.
+1. `0-ORIGINAL-THESIS`: A container for describing Ethical Skeptic's original ECDO thesis.
 2. `1-FULL-THEORY-BREAKDOWN`: A scientific derivation/proof of the ECDO thesis.
 3. `2-ADHOC-EVIDENCE`: A collection of evidence of past ECDO events.
 4. `3-MONITORING-PRESENT-ROTATION`: Information pertaining to the impending ECDO event.